Amine-Belgacem/wdmc-debian8/post-Installation-setup.md

 apt-get update
 ```

-## Explanation of Changes

-1. **`apt-get clean`**: Clears out local repository indexes and cached package files to prevent conflicts with stale metadata.
-2. **`[trusted=yes] http://archive.debian.org/debian/`**: Points `apt` to the permanent archive server for Debian 8 and skips GPG signature verification errors caused by expired archive keys.
-3. **`Acquire::Check-Valid-Until "false"`**: Prevents `apt` from failing when checking the Release file timestamp, which has long expired for Debian 8.

 ## Verification

 After running `apt-get update`, you should see output indicating that package lists were successfully retrieved from `archive.debian.org` without fatal errors: